Mount Washington State Park

 The Cafeteria and Gift shop is open daily, operating hours are as follows:

-Tip Top House Historic Site is open daily at 10 am to 4 pm from May 25 to October 14.
-It is closed on days with rain and high winds.
+Tip-Top House Historic Site is open daily at 10 am to 4 pm from Memorial Day Weekend to Columbus Day.
+It is closed on days with snow, rain and winds over 70mph.

 *Operating dates and times are subject to change without notice.
 For up to date hours, please call the park directly.